hkjn/decenter.world/bitcoin.md

 and for each block it can verify that the Proof-of-Work is valid, and that all the transactions are valid.
-If a malfunctioning or malicious node feeds our node invalid blocks, it will simply be ignored.
+If a malfunctioning or malicious node feeds our node invalid blocks, our node will just stop talking to it.
 If there's several valid chains available, our node will follow the chain that has the most accumulated work behind it.

 The 10 minute rate of block production gives plenty of time for the entire network to hear about the latest